bulletmark/pystand/README.md

 Commands:
   {install,update,upgrade,remove,uninstall,list,show,path,cache}
-    install             Install one or more versions from a python-build- standalone release.
+    install             Install one, more, or all versions from a python- build-standalone release.
     update (upgrade)    Update one, more, or all versions to another release. remove (uninstall)  Remove/uninstall one, more, or all versions. list                List installed versions and show which have an update